Get started with the Langflow API

 Authentication

-If explicit authentication is required, you must provide a valid Langflow API key in either an x-api-key
+To authenticate a Langflow API request, provide a Langflow API key in either an x-api-key

 header or query parameter.